mshabunin/opencv/doc/tutorials/introduction/linux_install/linux_install.markdown

 There are two methods of getting OpenCV sources:

-- Download snapshot of repository using web browser or any download tool (~80-90Mb)...
+- Download snapshot of repository using web browser or any download tool (~80-90Mb) and unpack it...
 @snippet linux_install_a.sh download
 - ... or clone repository to local machine using _git_ to get full change history (>470Mb):
 @snippet linux_install_b.sh download

 @note
-Links to snapshots of other branches, releases or commits can be found on the [GitHub](https://github.com/opencv/opencv) and [official download page](https://opencv.org/releases.html).
+Snapshots of other branches, releases or commits can be found on the [GitHub](https://github.com/opencv/opencv) and [official download page](https://opencv.org/releases.html).

 ## Configure and build {#tutorial_linux_install_detailed_basic_build}